awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-throughput.md

 ## Configuring permissions to increase Parameter Store throughput<a name="parameter-store-throughput-permissions"></a>

 Verify that you have permission in IAM to increase Parameter Store throughput by doing one of the following:
-+ Make sure that the `AdministratorAccess` policy is attached to your IAM user, group, or role\.
++ Make sure that the `AdministratorAccess` policy is attached to your IAM entity \(user, group, or role\)\.
 + Make sure that you have permission to change the throughput service setting by using the following API operations:
   + [GetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetServiceSetting.html)
   + [UpdateServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateServiceSetting.html)
   + [ResetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_ResetServiceSetting.html)

-Use the following procedure to add an inline IAM policy to a user account\.
+Use the following procedure to add an inline IAM policy to a user\.
 This policy allows a user to view and change the parameter\-throughput setting for parameters in their account and Region\.

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.